 Bruno Silva holds a PhD (2009) in Chemistry from the University of Porto, Portugal, where he worked in the topics of Physical Chemistry, Soft Matter and Colloidal Science.
-He focused on the phase behavior and nanostructure of self-assembled surfactant systems, using small-angle neutron scattering (SANS) as the main characterization tool.
-As a Marie Curie postdoctoral fellow at the University of California Santa Barbara, USA, and Lund University, Sweden, he worked on the structural control of cationic liposome-DNA nanoparticles (also known as CL-DNAs or lipoplexes) and on the development of microfluidic devices with in-situ small-angle x-ray scattering (SAXS) for studies of soft matter under flow and out-of-equilibrium conditions.
+He focused on the phase behaviour and nanostructure of self-assembled surfactant systems, using small-angle neutron scattering (SANS) as the main characterization tool.
+As a Marie Curie postdoctoral fellow at the University of California Santa Barbara, USA, and Lund University, Sweden, he worked on the structural control of cationic liposome-DNA nanoparticles (also known as CL-DNAs or lipoplexes) and on the development of microfluidic devices with in-situ small-angle x-ray scattering (SAXS) for studies of soft matter underflow and out-of-equilibrium conditions.

-Langmuir, 31, 2015, 4361–4371.
+Langmuir 31, 2015, 4361–4371.

 - Bruno F. B. Silva, Eduardo F. Marques and Ulf Olsson

 Unusual vesicle-micelle transitions in a salt-free catanionic surfactant: temperature and concentration effects.